Development / Open Space

 While you are likely a relative newcomer (ie, you didn’t grow up here), you don’t want to make this an impossible place for others to move in.
 But you don’t want to make Lake Geneva like Schaumburg or Arlington Heights.
 Not to disparage those communities, I have yet to meet a person that wants to make Lake Geneva full of shopping malls, parking lots and traffic signals.

-And keeping that from happening is going to take citizen involvement, because the temptation to develop land, increase the tax base, and add housing on open land is huge.
+And keeping that from happening is going to take citizen involvement, because the temptation to develop land, increase the tax base, and add high end housing on open land is huge.

 I’d like to be your alderman to make sure your opinion is heard and put to the council before the decisions are made.